Table of Contents

 -CThis option used for compressing data before sending it.

 -cThis option used for selecting cipher to transfer data.

 1. Provide Estimated Time And Connection Speed

-SCP command also provides estimated time and connection speed for transferring file.
-You can achieve this by using
+SCP command also provides estimated time and connection speed for transferring the file.
+You can achieve this by using the

 scp -p filename.zip [email protected]:.